-- a) any changes in medication or any hand/wrist intra-articular injections - b) any other upper limb occupational therapy or physiotherapy treatment received (and what this was). - c) lifestyle or health factors that might affect hand pain, swelling, movement or function a) Ask the patient to evaluate his/her glove use: record any problems experienced whilst wearing or after wearing the gloves; frequency of glove wear per week; any effects noted from wearing the gloves; reasons for discontinuance (if applicable); any benefits noted.
+- a) any changes in medication or any hand/wrist intra-articular injections - b) any other upper limb occupational therapy or physiotherapy treatment received (and what this was). - c) lifestyle or health factors that might affect hand pain, swelling, movement or function a) Ask the patient to about his/her glove use: record any problems experienced whilst wearing or after wearing the gloves; frequency of glove wear per week; any effects noted from wearing the gloves; reasons for discontinuance (if applicable); any benefits noted; and what the most important benefit for them was (if any).